 - ice to reduce inflammation

 - footwear changes to absorb shock and help support your feet

-- prescription orthotics – are one of the one of the most important means of treating metatarsalgia, because they can both reduce pressure on the painful area on the ball of your foot, and correct any walking abnormalities that may have caused or exacerbated your condition.
+- custom orthotics – are one of the one of the most important means of treating metatarsalgia, because they can both reduce pressure on the painful area on the ball of your foot, and correct any walking abnormalities that may have caused or exacerbated your condition.

 - Foot Mobilisation Technique (FMT)

 - THOR Low Level Light Laser Therapy